 Making the Offer and Onboarding

-It’s time to make the offer and onboard the ideal individual for your internal development team once you’ve located them.
-For this technique, keep in mind the following:
+It’s time to make the offer and onboard the ideal individual for your internal web development and design team once you’ve pinpointed them.
+For this technique, geared towards achieving web project excellence, keep the following in mind:

 Making the Offer